lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    transmission, as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.
-   In ACK-always, an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
+   In ACK-always, an ACK is transmitted by the fragment receiver after a window of fragments has been sent.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt